cookpad/styleguide/python.en.md

  - value readability and maintainability
  - keep it simple
  - be consistent in your style
- - follow the style of the project you're working on (or refactor, if all involved agree)
+ - for things not in this guide, be consistent with the style of the project you're working on

 ## Python version